restot/opencloud-desktop/audit-claude.md

 - Add memory leak detection to testing
 - Use Instruments to verify no leaks

+**Verification**: ⚠️ NEEDS REVIEW by Haiku - Objective-C memory management in C++ contexts is complex.
+Manual retain/release pattern in lines 134, 216, 268 could leak on exception paths, but the destructor cleanup pattern (lines 175-180) should normally release all objects.
+Verify with actual memory profiling - potential for leaks but not definitively confirmed without runtime analysis.

+needs verification by glm

 ---

 ### 6. HIGH: Path Traversal Vulnerability in File Operations